bodnjenie14/shield-docs/server-setup/radmin-vpn-guide.md

 ## Playing With Radmin VPN.

-### You need to be hosting the dwserver for radmin to work, download it from [ here.](https://github.com/bodnjenie14/DWUPDATES/releases/)
+### You need to be hosting the dwserver for radmin to work, please see [How to Setup The Server.](https://github.com/bodnjenie14/DWUPDATES/releases/)

 #### Host PC&#x20;

-(This is the pc thats hosting the server)
+(This is the pc thats hosting the server, [How to Setup The Server.](https://github.com/bodnjenie14/DWUPDATES/releases/))

 1. Download radmin VPN [here.](https://www.radmin-vpn.com/)